Does NSFAS Pay If Fail?

 • Cape Town, 8001

 NSFAS is intended to help South African students pursue higher education.
 While they expect students to achieve decent academic progress, they also provide various sorts of support and have an appeals procedure for individuals who face extraordinary situations.
 Failure in a course does not mean the end of your NSFAS support; nevertheless, it does need taking proactive efforts to address the problem and work toward academic improvement.
 Visit the official website of NSFAS for more information.
+I hope the provided information is helpful, share your thoughts below in the comment section.

 RELATED LINKS